jeffmerkey/netware-screensaver-linux/README.md

 The SPECS directory contains the \*.spec files used to build RPMS and SRPMS packages.
 The SOURCES subdirectory will contain the soure code archive file referred to in the \*.spec file used to build the
 RPM package.

+See the [Quick Start Guide](#quick-start-guide) on instructions for installing the source rpm which installs both the .spec file and source archive file (tar.gz) into the rpm build top directory (i.e. /root/rpmbuild/).
+You should have previously installed the src.rpm file before attempting to build the rpm.
+You can also manually install the .spec file into the \<top directory\>/SPECS/ directory and the source code tarball in the \<top directory\/SOURCES/ directory, then attempt to build the rpm package.

-To build the Screensaver using rpm, change directories (cd) into the /root/rpmbuild/SPECS/ directory (/usr/src/packages/SPECS/ for SuSe) and enter the following command:
+To build the Screensaver using the rpm tool, change directories (cd) into the /root/rpmbuild/SPECS/ directory (/usr/src/packages/SPECS/ for SuSe) and enter the following command:
 ```sh
 rpmbuild -ba netware-screensaver.spec <enter>
 ```